Nehemiah 6 – The Walls Completed

 iii.
 “No man can lead a work of God if he allows himself to be governed by what other people think.
 He is to secure help, fellowship, prayer, advice, and he is foolish not to take it; but if his ultimate decisions are based on popular opinion he is going to fail.”
 (Redpath)

 f.
 Now therefore, O God, strengthen my hands: We must do what Nehemiah did – pray for God’s strength, His power in our lives.
-We can overcome the slander and fear of our enemies in our own strength.
+We cannot overcome slander and our fear of our enemies in our own strength.
 It will be said, not by might, nor by power, but by the Spirit of God.

 3. (10-14) The scandal of the enemy’s religion.